Welcome to North Tawton

-North Tawton is a small rural town situated amid beautiful West Devon countryside and perfectly positioned alongside the river Taw, close to Dartmoor National Park.
+North Tawton is a small ancient market town situated amid beautiful West Devon countryside and perfectly positioned alongside the river Taw, close to Dartmoor National Park.

-North Tawton includes: chapel and two churches, community primary school, town hall, youth and community centre, park with children’s play equipment and picnic tables, independent greengrocery and grocery store, independent general store, butchers with delicatessen, pet shop, estate agents, doctors surgery, pharmacy, two dental surgeries, veterinary surgery, three car service and repair garages, natwest bank (no cash machine), post office, two hair salons, cafe, award winning fish and chip takeaway and restaurant, pizza takeaway, bed and breakfast accommodation, sports clubs, social groups and organisations for all ages, four public houses, and public toilets facility.
+North Tawton includes: chapel and two churches, community primary school, town hall, youth and community centre, park with children’s play equipment and picnic tables, independent greengrocery and grocery store, independent general store, butchers shop, fancy goods and gift shop, pharmacy shop, doctors surgery, two dental surgeries, veterinary surgery, three car service and repair garages, estate agents, natwest bank, post office, two hair salons, café and delicatessen, award winning fish and chip takeaway and restaurant, pizza takeaway, bed and breakfast accommodation, sports clubs, social groups and organisations for all ages, four public houses, and public toilets facility.